demisto/content/Packs/Slack/Integrations/SlackV3/README.md

 ![locate-channel-id](../../doc_files/SlackDocs_channel_id.png)

-**Warning** - Disabling `Safe Mode` can lead to the integration context becoming too large.
+**Warning** - While `Disable Caching` parameter is enabled, it can lead to the integration context becoming too large.
 This can adversely effect performance.

 ### Creating a Custom App
 1. Navigate to: https://api.slack.com/apps/ .